sshreyaa05/Medical-insurance-cost-prediction/README.md

 #  Medical insurance cost prediction using linear-regression
+## PROBLEM STATEMENT:
 This dataset contains the information about the individual's demographic, lifestyle-related, insurances-related attributes along with their corresponding medical insurance charges.
 This project helps us to build the predictive model that can estimate the medical insurance charges for new individuals based on their characteristics.
+## WHAT IS THE PURPOSE BEHIND IT?
+## THE PREDICTION WILL PROVIDE US THE VALUABLE INFORMATION TO INSURANCE COMPANIES, INDIVIDUALS AND RESEARCHERS, THEREBY AIDS TO RISK ASSESSMENT ASSOCIATED WITH INSURING DIFFERENT INDIVIDUALS.
+## NOW, LETS PROCEED SOLVING THE PROBLEM LEVERAGING LINEAR REGRESSION MODEL, SO LETS FIRST COLLECT THE INSIGHTS FROM THE DATASET:
 ## 1. Checking missing values
 ![image](https://github.com/sshreyaa05/linear-regression/assets/132264752/38ea1336-8fa0-4da9-b7f7-1406fa35f345)
 ## There are no missing values in this dataset.